susam/mintotp/README.md

 The `totp()` function implements the TOTP algorithm.
 It is a thin wrapper around the HOTP algorithm.
-The TOTP value is obtained by invoking the HOTP function with the secret key and the number of time intervals (30 second intervals by default) that have elapsed since Unix epoch (1970-01-01 00:00:00 UTC).
+The TOTP value is obtained by invoking the HOTP function with the secret key and the number of time intervals (30-second intervals by default) that have elapsed since Unix epoch (1970-01-01 00:00:00 UTC).

 [RFC 2104-5]: https://tools.ietf.org/html/rfc4226#section-5